 For many years, DLS has had the privilege of inviting renowned speakers from around the world to UW–Madison, but we also recognize that some of the best and brightest ideas happen in our own community.
 The festival is our way of shining light on how our university is pushing the boundaries in education and research.

-With so little time and so many classes for students to take on campus, the festival packs awe-inspiring ideas into 20-minute lectures and facilitates panel discussions between various topics, allowing students to explore topic areas and hear from faculty members they might not otherwise have the chance to.
+With so little time and so many classes for students to take on campus, the festival packs awe-inspiring ideas into 20-minute lectures and facilitates panel discussions on various topics, allowing students to explore topic areas and hear from faculty members they might not otherwise have the chance to.

 In the spirit of the Wisconsin Idea, the festival truly celebrates the collaboration and creativity on campus and in our community that make Madison a special place to live.
-It is our goal to make the festival a platform that strengthens the relationships between faculty, students, and the community, and encourages interdisciplinary discussion and collaboration.
+It is our goal to make the festival a platform that strengthens the relationships between faculty, students, and the community and encourages interdisciplinary discussion and collaboration.